 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-Why Should you Use WeChat for B2B Marketing?
+Why Should you have a WeChat B2B Marketing strategy?

-- As of today, Wechat is the main tool of communication in China – Privately and professionally.
+- As an instant messaging app, it’s one of the main tools of communication in China – privately and professionally.

-- Unable Wechat pay (one of the most popular payment methods in China, alongside Alipay) in your brick-and-mortar stores, but also on your website/online store.
+- Payment Integration with Wechat pay (one of the most popular payment methods in China, alongside Alipay) that can be used online and offline

-- Content in a format that is more adapted to Chinese netizens habits (H5 brochure, WeChat post, channel)
+- Content in a format that is more adapted to Chinese netizen’s habits (H5 brochure, WeChat articles, channel)

 - WeChat mini-program & Store (integrated App that does not require to be downloaded & installed)